aptech/docs/docs/CR-croutp.rst

 ::

-    //This bottom row is the permutation index vector
+    // This bottom row is the permutation index vector
-    //Calculate how many rows in 'y'
-    r = rows(y);
+    // Calculate how many rows in 'y' r = rows(y);

-    //Extract the index row and transpose it into a column
+    // Extract the index row and transpose it into a column
-    //vector
+    // vector
     index = y[r,.]';

 Viewing '*indx*' will reveal: